-We understand that many of our learners have experienced barriers to education, and we recognise the vital role that safeguarding plays in rebuilding trust, resilience, and confidence.
+We understand that many of our learners have experienced barriers to education, and we recognise the vital role that safeguarding plays in rebuilding trust, resilience and confidence.
 Our safeguarding culture is embedded across all aspects of school life and is underpinned by strong relationships, open communication, and early intervention.

 Safeguarding